 For Ultimate Indulgence

 If the idea of all that activity over a weekend is exhausting, don’t worry, because Spring is also the perfect time to visit The Coromandel for a quiet getaway filled nothing but relaxation.
 Sunlover Retreat offers the ultimate Spring getaway stay and is an idyllic destination in which to enjoy Tairua’s mild Spring weather, long lazy days and unsurpassable sunsets.
 The award winning luxury B&B located in Tairua provides superior comfort to unwind, relax and soak up the scenery from a magnificent hillside deck.
 Hosts Donna and Chris Brooke are passionate about The Coromandel and eager to share their vast knowledge of Tairua, Hahei, Hot Water Beach and surrounds.
 For breakfast they focus on offering the best quality locally sourced and home-prepared ingredients to guests.
-Sunlover Retreat accommodation includes three beautifully appointed private suites with ensuite bathrooms and a comfortable communal lounge opening out onto a vast deck overlooking Tairua, Mt Paku and the rugged Coromandel skyline.
+Sunlover Retreat accommodation includes two beautifully appointed private suites with ensuite bathrooms and a comfortable lounge opening out onto a vast deck overlooking Tairua, Mt Paku and the rugged Coromandel skyline.